 His very diverse career has included paintings, public sculpture, and what he calls ‘cut-outs’ (low-relief paper sculpture), as well as experimenting with many mediums.
 “Looking back over the years I’ve come to realise that although having experimented in different ways, the consistent thread is the nexus between humanity and environment”.

-Hadyn was 2019 Artist-in-Residence at the NSW State Library and will have an exhibition there, Fake truths An Historical Novel, on 20th March to 13th June 2021.
-He will also be having a commercial exhibition at ARO Gallery, A Narrative stroll from 30th March to 11th April.
-This exhibition is a collection of some of his favourite artworks over recent years.
+Hadyn was 2019 Artist-in-Residence at the NSW State Library and will have an exhibition there, Fake truths An Historical Novel, on 20th March to 11th July 2021.
+He also had a commercial exhibition at ARO Gallery, A Narrative stroll from 30th March to 11th April.
+This exhibition was a collection of some of his favourite artworks over recent years.
 A sort of mini survey of paintings, cut outs and lightboxes many of which have not been shown before.

 In 2020 Hadyn was invited to be part of the Portraits Project celebrating the gallery’s 90th Anniversary.
 He was also Guest Judge at the Ravenswood Australian Women’s Art Prize.

 In 2019 he had an exhibition, ‘An Historical Novel.
 (An Archive of Found Histories)’ at NERAM (New England Regional Art Museum) in Armidale.
 It was opened by John McDonald on 5 July and concluded on 13 October.